What is a Company?

 Yes, this is known as a Dormant Company.
-The only requirement is that you file an Annual Return and Dormant Company Accounts with Companies House each year.
+The only requirement is that you file a Confirmation Statement and Dormant Company Accounts with Companies House each year.
 We can help you with that.
 The process is not particularly expensive or onerous.
-Companies House must also be informed of any changes to your company's details.
+Companies House must also be informed of any changes to your company’s details.

 Forming a Dormant Company is an effective way to reserve a name.

 What is a registered office?

 The registered office is the company’s official address to which official correspondence may be sent and notices served, such as communications from HM Revenue & Customs and Companies House.
 The post at a company’s registered office should be checked regularly.